-Not every sale results in a customer ordering, receiving and keeping a product.
+Not every sale results in a customer ordering, receiving, and keeping a product.
 Returns and lost inventory are part of the retail business.
-In particular, Amazon makes returns as easy as possible for its FBA customers, which means, if you are selling through Amazon's platform, Amazon makes returns of your private label products as easy as possible.
+In particular, Amazon makes returns as easy as possible for its FBA customers, which means, that if you are selling through Amazon's platform, Amazon makes returns of your private label products as easy as possible.
 Sometimes, products are returned damaged.
-Sometimes, products are not properly returned, and become lost.
+Sometimes, products are not properly returned and become lost.

 In addition, products stored in Amazon warehouses can get damaged or lost before they even get sold or sent to a customer.
 In theory, Amazon refunds all lost or damaged products, but Amazon also manages millions of transactions, and sometimes, it's the refunds themselves that can get lost.

 Tracking your refunds can be an overwhelming challenge as a private seller.
 Fortunately, Helium 10 created Refund Genie to do the deep data research on your behalf, helping you identify the refunds Amazon may owe you.
 This tutorial explains how to access reports listing the refunds you may be owed by using the Refund Genie tool.

 1. To open Refund Genie, click on the Tools drop-down menu at the top of Helium 10, and then select Refund Genie in the Operations section.

 2. Initially, the Refund Genie dashboard columns will not have any data.
 It takes about a day after you connect your Amazon Seller Token to your Helium 10 account to gather your data.
 You will also need to have had products returned before any data will populate.

 3. Once your data is collected, the fields in the table will populate.
 Each row represents a returned item.
 The columns are detailed below: